harshraj4825/LearningNotes/system_design/scalability.md

 Software - ELB, HAProxy, LVS
 Hardware - Barracuda, Cisco, Citrix

+#### Sticky Sessions
+Even if you visit same website multiple time. still you will be endup will same session.
+  - Shared Storage like FC, iSCSI, NySQL, NFS, etc. storing session, user id.
+  - Cookies?
+    Storing information cookies like storing server id into cookies.
+Problem: what if your ip is changing also you do not want to reviel youe ip address to the world.
+    PHP way create a big number that load balancer will remember.

+#### PHP Accelerators

 ## Step 2: Review the scalability article
 #### Scalability for Dummies
 ###### Part 1: Clones